priya-mal/age_2020/README.md

 # Age 2020
-It takes an integer as an input and prints it square.
+It takes an integer as an input and gives your age.

 ## Installation
 pip install age_2020